Mark2Mark/Glyphsapp-Plugins/README.md

 # Glyphsapp-Plugins
-Plugins for Glyphsapp by [Mark Frömberg](http://www.markfromberg.com/) aka @DeutschMark
+Plugins for Glyphsapp by [Mark Frömberg](http://www.markfromberg.com/) aka @DeutschMark.
+Detailed information inside the readme of each plugin.

 #### Siblings
 Superimposes shape groups for the current glyph as a drawing reference.